NdK73/HomeAutomation/README.md

 All HW designs are in [KiCAD](http://kicad-pcb.org/) 4.0.x (will follow what's packaged in latest [Ubuntu LTS](https://www.ubuntu.com/)) so not to require nonstandard installs.

+DIN-rail mounted devices are designed for the 6-modules [AK-DR-04C enclosure](https://www.aliexpress.com/item/-/1733706262.html).

+Other devices are designed to be compatible with Vimar Plana series, but should fit other series with minor adjustements.

+In the given layouts I use KF2EDGK **right-angle** (KF-2P, KF-4P or KF-6P) 5.08mm (or 3.81mm) pitch connectors so I can detach the node from power without having exposed wires with dangerous voltage laying around (and can reconnect it quickly and safely).
+Be sure to buy the angled version or you'll have a lot of extra work to bend the pins!

+**Warning**: I did my best to keep the costs down without sacrificing security.
+Choice of the power brick is really important for security: **never** use HLK-PM01 clones unless you know what you're doing -- and even then it's better to avoid using 'em!
+If in doubt buy directly from [Hi-Link](http://www.hlktech.net/) (sorry, plain http, not https...).
+Probably the boards can't pass CE certification only because of conducted emissions, but since I don't have access to test equipment **use at your own risk** (or have 'em certified).

+SSRs and relays should always be sourced from reputable sources.
+If in doubt, do not load 'em near the limits.
+For example never try a 400W load on a 2A SSR -- use a servo-relay.
+2A SSRs are good for a couple of LED lamps, or a 40W bulb.

 ### [DomoNode](domonode) 1.1

 A node based on ESP8266 to be mounted in a 6-modules DIN rail enclosure.